 - Divide the cake batter equally among three small bowls.

 - Colour one portion with the red food colouring and one with the green and leave the third portion uncoloured.

 - Spread each portion of cake batter into the prepared pans, smoothing the top with an offset spatula.

 - Bake in preheated oven for about 10-12 minutes, until the edges are a light golden brown.

 - Transfer the pans on a cooling rack.

 - Once cooled, invert the green layer onto a cookie sheet and peel off the parchment paper.
 Spread the raspberry jam evenly all over.

 - The next day, melt the chocolate in the microwave, in 15 second intervals until melted.
-Spread the chocolate over the pink layer and set aside to harden.
-Once the chocolate is set, trim off the edges with a sharp knife.
+Spread the melted chocolate over the pink layer and top with sprinkles of your choice.

 - Set aside and allow the chocolate to harden.